Deutsche Bank's U.S. operations fail second leg of Fed stress tests

 While failing the U.S. stress test would not likely affect the banks’ ability to pay dividends to shareholders, which are typically paid out at the group level, it will require Deutsche Bank to make changes to its U.S. operations.

+This will include substantial investment in technology, operations, risk management and personnel, as well as changes to its governance.
+It could also potentially result in the bank further paring back some of its U.S. operations.
 It also means the bank would not be able to make any distributions to its German parent without the Fed’s approval.

+In a statement on Thursday, Deutsche Bank said it had made significant investments to improve its capital planning capabilities as well as controls and infrastructure at its U.S. subsidiary, DB USA Corp.

+“DB USA continues to make progress across a range of programs and will continue to build on these efforts and to engage constructively with regulators to meet both internal and regulatory expectations,” the bank said.

 The newly created U.S. subsidiaries of six foreign lenders, Deutsche Bank, Credit Suisse Group AG (CSGN.S), UBS Group AG (UBSG.S), BNP Paribas SA (BNPP.PA), Barclays Plc (BARC.L) and Royal Bank of Canada (RY.TO), went through the test for the second time this year had their results publicly released for the first time.